 And women’s contribution in this respect extends well beyond Europe….

-A conference on Distant and Neglected Voices: Women in the History of Linguistics, will be convened by Wendy Ayres-Bennett and Helena Sanson at the British Academy on 28th and 29th June 2016.
+A conference on Distant and Neglected Voices: Women in the History of Linguistics, was convened by Wendy Ayres-Bennett and Helena Sanson at the British Academy in June 2016.
 They are also co-editing a volume on Women in the History of Linguistics to be published by Oxford University Press.

 Wendy Ayres-Bennett, La Grammaire des dames (special number of Histoire, épistémologie, langage, vol 16.2, 1994)

 Helena Sanson, Women, Language and Grammar in Italy: 1500-1900 (Oxford: Oxford University Press for the British Academy, 2011)